 - Insights as to which laws and provisions already exist, but are underutilized, in environmental crime cases such as money laundering and corruption provisions, monetary rewards, etc.

-- Charts and graphs on strength of national legislation and its implementation of CITES, UNTOC, UNCAC, and other related treaties
+- Legislation and its implementation of CITES, UNTOC, UNCAC, and other related treaties

 - Insight into extraterritorial jurisdiction and extradition agreements.